ksator/junos-automation-with-ansible/README.md

 All playbooks are named **pb.*.yml**
 These playbooks use the modules from the two Ansible librairies to interact with Junos (the one built by Juniper and hosted on galaxy, and the core modules built by Ansible).
 They also use other Ansible modules (template, assemble, uri, wait_for, debug, ...).
-They are all ready to use if you access to the lab.
+They are all ready-to-use if you access to the lab.
-You will find them into different directories.
+You will find them in different directories.

 ##### Directories:
 Playbooks are in different directories.